 There is a serious problem with the guard meant for metal blades and that is that all the branch cuttings are squeezed through an ever smaller space.
 Not only horizontally, but vertically as well.
 This leads to premature failure of the guard when subject to heavy work.

 Ideally the switch needs to be shielded, so that it cannot be broken off, or accidentally turned off.
-But still easy to quickly switch off with the thumb.
+But still easy to quickly switch off with the thumb when it is necessary to turn the engine off quickly.

 If you would like to leave a comment below, please limit it to this model Honda brush cutter only and word your comments so that they are as constructive and helpful as possible to someone who is investigating the purchase of this machine.